Our Story brings together our complimentary skills and experiences in growing grapes and making wine.

 Our red wines are fermented in open topped fermenters, with a portion also fermenting in barrels to add extra complexity.
 We utilise a traditional basket press for pressing off our red ferments once they are dry.

 The terroir has a major influence on the flavours, style and structure of the final wine made from those grapes.
 So, it’s vitally important to match the grape variety with the ideal terroir for that variety.
 Get this match right, and the wine that you make is of the highest quality possible.

-Some of our grape varieties we grow ourselves in our Whicher Ridge and Tapalinga vineyards, and others we source from grape growers who share the same passion and dedication to growing quality grapes as we do.
+Most of our grape varieties are grown in our Whicher Ridge vineyard, and others we source from grape growers who share the same passion and dedication to growing quality grapes as we do.

 Pin 1: Our Whicher Ridge vineyard is in the Geographe wine region.
-With it’s rocky gravelly ironstone sandy loam soils and cool evenings in summer, we planted sauvignon blanc, viognier, petit verdot, malbec, mouvrèdre and cabernet sauvignon.
+With it’s rocky gravelly ironstone sandy loam soils and cool evenings in summer, we planted sauvignon blanc, viognier, petit verdot, malbec, mourvèdre and cabernet sauvignon.

-Pin 2: Our Tapalinga vineyard is in the Margaret River wine region.
+Pin 2: The Tapalinga vineyard is in the Margaret River wine region.
 With it’s milder summer temperatures and cool nights, combined with gravelly sandy soils, this is perfect for the slow ripening of the intensely flavoured shiraz and cabernet sauvignon varieties which are planted here.

 Pin 4: The Powderbark Vineyard is in the Great Southern wine region.
 It’s warm summer days and cold nights, along with it’s lean sandy loam granitic soils, produces shiraz with intense blackberry flavours with a peppery aromatic lift, essential for making our Long Road Shiraz.